GLUTEN FREE BAKING TIPS

 The recipe section of the product (and the label) will nominate the program such as the "yeast free" or "cake" cycle for this particular product.

-All About Bread Maize & Rice Bread Mix is a gluten free bread mix that you use yeast with and can bake either in the bread machine or the oven.
+All About Bread Gluten Free Soft Bread is a gluten free bread mix that you use yeast with and can bake either in the bread machine or the oven.
 The recipe and method are found under the recipe area of this site.

 We no longer conduct the gluten free baking classes however should you experience difficulty with any of our products, you are always welcome to contact us through the email address and we will always try to assist you with any of our products.